mfmmindfulness/Mindfulness-effect-on-self-regulation-in-women-with-endometriosis/README.md

 # Mindfulness-effect-on-self-regulation-in-women-with-endometriosis
-Scripts used in the data analyses of the paper investigating the Mindfulness-Based Intervention effect on the psychophysiological marker of self-regulation in women with endometriosis.
+Scripts used in the data analyses of the paper investigating the Mindfulness-Based Intervention effect on the psychophysiological marker of self-regulation in women with endometriosis-related pelvic pain.